tommccann777/common/README.md

 Run the command:
 `dfx deploy freeos_swap`

 Take note of the canister id.
 This is the 'minter principal' required by the icrc1_ledger.
-The freeos_swap canister will become the only entity capable of minting tokens.
+The freeos_swap canister will become the only entity capable of minting tokens in the icrc1_ledger.

 ## Step 4: Set up the environment variables used in step 5:

-Edit set_env.sh to define the MINTER setting.
-Set MINTER equal to the freeos_swap canister id.
+Edit set_env.sh to set MINTER equal to the freeos_swap canister id.

-Run this command:
+Then run this shell file using this (Linux/Mac) command:
-`source set_env.sh`
+`source ./set_env.sh`

 ## Step 5: Command to deploy the icrc1_ledger canister: